 Google defines local business relevance as how well a local Google Business Profile matches what a user is searching for.

-You must create or claim your Google Business Profile listing, which essentially makes it possible for your business to appear on Google Maps.
+First create or claim your Google Business Profile listing, which makes it possible for your business to appear on Google Maps.

 - Your business name